giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs-csi-driver/index.md

   - https://github.com/orgs/giantswarm/teams/team-firecracker
 ---

-# Using Persistent Volumes on AWS with EFS
+# Using persistent volumes on AWS with EFS

 If your cluster is running in the cloud on Amazon Web Services (AWS) the most common way to store data is using EBS volumes with the [dynamic provisioner](/guides/using-persistent-volumes-on-aws-with-ebs-csi-driver/).
 Sometimes EBS is not the optimal solution.